rcmcooperative/SSI-RCM101-Training/README.md

 ## About

-RCM Cooperative were approaced by [SSI](http://software.ac.uk/) to deliver research community management trianing for Fellows, many of which are partially or wholly resonsible for the management of research communities.
+RCM Cooperative were approached by [SSI](http://software.ac.uk/) to deliver research community management training for Fellows, many of which are partially or wholly responsible for the management of research communities.

-We proposed to develop our existing trianing materials [from November 2024](https://doi.org/10.5281/zenodo.14050214), and [July 2025](https://doi.org/10.5281/zenodo.15778697) for an online cohort, and additionally include a "clinic" componant.
+We proposed to develop our existing training materials [from November 2024](https://doi.org/10.5281/zenodo.14050214), and [July 2025](https://doi.org/10.5281/zenodo.15778697) for an online cohort, and additionally include a "clinic" component.

-The development and delivery of materials was funded by SSI Fellow Further Devlopment Fund awards to Malvika Sharan and Emma Karoune (see [this issue](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/2)), with Oscar Siep supprting through advertisement, registration and scheduling of the training.
+The development and delivery of materials was funded by SSI Fellow Further Development Fund awards to Malvika Sharan and Emma Karoune (see [this issue](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/2)), with Oscar Siep supporting through advertisement, registration and scheduling of the training.
 Development and delivery were managed by all via [this issue](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/3).

 This repo is the collection of materials prepared for these workshops, contributed to by participants, and a summary of feedback.

 ## Roadmap & Milestones
-A more detailed delivery roadmap is avaialble on [this issue](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/3).
+A more detailed delivery roadmap is available on [this issue](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/3).
 The below are broad activities headings.

 - [x] Set delivery schedule
 - [x] Recruit participants